d12frosted/elpa-mirror/gnu/code-cells-readme.txt

 second style is compatible with Jupytext, among several other tools.
 The third is in the spirit of Emacs's outline mode.
 Further percent signs or asterisks signify nested cells.

+*Note.* As of version 0.3, the “outline mode” style heading requires /no space/ between the comment character and the asterisk.
+The previous behavior, which allowed spaces, led to many false positives.

 [Jupytext] <https://github.com/mwouts/jupytext>